Community Pharmacy Program

 - Information for pharmacists dispensing or administering suboxone sublingual film (PDF 442KB)

-Guidelines in response to serious breaches of drug treatment programs are issued to assist prescribers, pharmacists and other
+Guidelines in response to serious breaches of drug treatment programs are issued to assist prescribers, pharmacists and other health care workers to classify breaches of program rules and of appropriate action to take to ensure persons in drug treatment programs are treated fairly and

 - Guidelines for action to be taken in response to serious breaches (PDF 205KB)